gingkolane/together/README.md

-# Together - Contact Tracing by Self-Reporting
+# Together - Contact Tracing through Self-Reporting

+App Summary:
+Self-reporting, integrated testing, data analysis on home treatment patients.

-A mobile app to allow the general public to self-report COVID-19 cases.
+80% infected are staying home and not qualified for testing right now.
+This mobile app allows the general public to self-report COVID-19 cases.
 Data analysis from this app and official testing results can be combined and support targeted testing allocation and more efficient contact tracing.

 Functions:
 - A user can create case reports for self and others.